Adding Course Reading Materials for Your Students

 The Library’s Course Reserve Service supports teaching and learning by providing access to course materials to students.

-For fall 2020, we will not be offering a lending service for course materials in print.
+For Fall 2020 and Winter 2021, we will not be offering a print lending service for course materials.
 Our reserves staff will work faculty and instructors to add reading material that will be available online for your students.

-- Please submit the list of your course reading materials by August 10th.
-As in previous years, materials needed for the first 4-6 weeks of class will be processed first, with the remaining items added before the reading date.
+- Please submit the list of your course reading materials by December 10th 2020.
+Materials needed for the first 4-6 weeks of class will be processed first, with the remaining items added before the reading date.

 - Please allow additional time for processing videos or films where we will have to obtain streaming rights.
 Chapters that require copyright clearance also need more processing time.